-How does an IRA QCD work in conjunction with RMDs?
+I am subject to RMDs.
+How does an IRA QCD work in conjunction with them?

-An IRA QCD gift counts toward your RMD, if you are subject to RMDs.
-If you already have satisfied your RMD for the year, you may still make IRA QCD gifts.
+An IRA QCD counts toward your RMDs.
+If you already have satisfied your RMDs for the year, you may still make IRA QCD gifts.

-Is there a floor and/or ceiling for IRA QCD gifts?
+Is there a floor and/or ceiling for these types of gifts?

-There is no minimum amount for this type of gift.
-The maximum amount of giving this way to all charitable organizations combined is \$100,000 per taxpayer per calendar year.
-For married couples, the maximum is \$200,000.
+There is no minimum amount ("floor") for this type of gift.
+The maximum amount ("ceiling") of giving this way to all charitable organizations combined is \$105,000 per taxpayer per calendar year.
+Therefore, for couples, the aggregate maximum is \$210,000.

-Who are the best candidates for IRA QCD gifts?
+Who are the best candidates for these types of gifts?

-Usually one or more of the following apply:
+An IRA QCD may be right for you if one or more of the following apply:

-- You usually make gifts by check or credit card.
-Since cash is generally a post-tax asset, using an IRA to make the same gift allows you to make a gift that is pre-tax, and therefore costs you less. - You don't itemize deductions on your income tax return.
-An IRA QCD provides a tax benefit because it is not taxed, unlike a distribution from your IRA to you.
+You usually make gifts by check or credit card.
+Since cash is generally a post-tax asset, using an IRA to make the same gift allows you to make a gift that is pre-tax, and therefore costs you less.

-- You itemize deductions on your income tax return.
+- You don't itemize deductions on your income tax return.
+An IRA QCD provides a tax benefit because it is not taxed, unlike a distribution from your IRA to you. - You do itemize deductions on your income tax return.
 An IRA QCD provides a tax benefit because it is not taxed, unlike a distribution from your IRA to you.
 Please note, an IRA QCD is recorded on tax returns outside of Schedule A. - You itemize deductions on your income tax return and already have made charitable gifts of cash that equal or exceed 60% of your adjusted gross income (AGI) for the current tax year, maxing out your income tax charitable deduction.
-IRA QCD gifts allow you to make additional charitable gifts and still gain tax benefits. - You would like to make a larger than usual charitable gift and your IRA contains assets that you can afford to direct to charitable organizations.
+IRA QCD gifts allow you to make additional charitable gifts and still gain tax benefits. - You would like to make a larger than usual charitable gift, and your IRA contains assets that you can afford to direct to charitable organizations.

-Is there a certain time of year IRA QCD gifts should be made?
+Is there a certain time of year that these types of gifts should be made?

-IRA QCD gifts may be made at any time of the year.
+IRA QCDs may be made at any time of the year.
 If you would like to achieve your gift in a certain tax year, we suggest that you initiate it by December 1 of that year.

-May I make an IRA QCD gift from any of my retirement plans?
+May I make an IRA QCD from any of my retirement plans?

 If your IRA is considered to be a traditional IRA, you may use it to make an IRA QCD.
+Inherited IRAs and Roth IRAs typically also fall into this category.
 Gifts from 401(k), 403(b), and 457 plans are not eligible for IRA QCDs, nor are gifts from employer-sponsored retirement plans, such as SIMPLE and SEP IRAs.